rebuy-de/rb-forms-barcode/README.md

 [Available via Nuget](https://www.nuget.org/packages/Rb.Forms.Barcode), full of awesomeness and also unicorns.

 **Please note** that the library is fairly new and only available as beta as we are missing some features like iOS or WindowsPhone support and more detailed controls.
+Although the android version should be rock solid.

+We are very eager about your beta feedback, so do not hesitate to create an issue or feel free to improve our code via a contribution.

 ### Features